 4 Failure Modes, Effects, and Diagnostic Analysis

-The Failure Modes, Effects, and Diagnostic Analysis was performed by R. STAHL Schaltgeräte GmbH and reviewed by exida.
-The results are documented [D5] and [D6].
+The Failure Modes, Effects, and Diagnostic Analysis was performed by exida and supported by R. STAHL Schaltgeräte GmbH The results are documented in [R2] and [R3].

 4.1 Description of the failure categories